farhansayyed165/Weather-Application/README.md

-# A simple Weather Web Application
+# A Simple Weather Web Application

 This an application bootstrapped with [Create React App](https://github.com/facebook/create-react-app).